bramvandijk88/cacatoo/README.md

      style="image-rendering: pixelated; float:center"
      />

-No installation needed.
-Just include the cacatoo.js file (and optional other libraries) in you HTML file and begin building CA's.
+Simply include the cacatoo.js file (and optional other libraries) in your HTML file and begin building CA's.

 The bundle was made with rollup:
 > rollup src/model.js -o dist/cacatoo.js -f cjs  -w